Besarta Jashari

-Besarta Jashari is a Kosovar Albanian survivor and eyewitness of the Attack on Prekaz (5–7 March 1998), during which Serbian special police and Yugoslav forces besieged the Jashari family compound in the village of Prekaz.
-International outlets and human-rights organizations describe the assault as a pivotal event of the Kosovo conflict; Besarta was the only person to survive inside the house of her grandfather Shaban Jashari.
+Besarta Jashari is a Kosovar Albanian survivor and eyewitness of the Attack on Prekaz, during which Serbian special police and Yugoslav forces besieged the Jashari family compound in the village of Prekaz.
+International outlets and human rights organizations describe the assault as a pivotal event of the Kosovo War.
+Besarta was the only person to survive inside the house of her grandfather Shaban Jashari.

-Her account of the siege was featured by the BBC’s Witness History, which presented her as the sole surviving child from inside the compound.
-BIRN/Prishtina Insight has profiled the preservation of Jashari family artefacts and commemorations that reference her survival and testimony.
+Her account of the siege was featured by the BBC's Witness History, which presented her as the sole surviving child from inside the compound.
+BIRN/Prishtina Insight has profiled the preservation of Jashari family artifacts and commemorations that reference her survival and testimony.

 Early life and family

 Besarta was born in Prekaz, Skenderaj, into the extended Jashari family.
 She is the daughter of KLA commander Hamëz Jashari and the niece of Adem Jashari, a founding commander of the Kosovo Liberation Army (KLA).

 Attack on Prekaz and survival

 From 5 to 7 March 1998, Serbian special police and Yugoslav forces attacked the Jashari compound with heavy weapons.
 Human Rights Watch documented the operation and its civilian toll.

-Contemporary and retrospective coverage identify Besarta as the only survivor from inside the house; she later described the events in a BBC interview.
+Contemporary reports identify Besarta as the only survivor from inside the house, in which she later described the events in a BBC interview.